 If a buyer needs to obtain financing for a transaction, how is this dealt with in the transaction documents?
+What are the typical obligations of the seller to assist in the buyer's financing?

-In the case of a tender offer for which the buyer needs to obtain financing, it is necessary to attach a document to the tender offer registration statement showing a firm commitment of the financing (which is usually a commitment letter by the lender).
-Usually, such commitment letter leaves the detailed terms of the financing to a definitive loan agreement, and such loan agreement provides for various conditions to the drawdown of loans.
-However, the law does not allow a tender offer be conditioned upon the financing (as mentioned in question 12), and therefore, in theory, the buyer will be in default (unless the offerors withdraw their offer) if a condition precedent to the drawdown of loan is not satisfied.
+In the case of a tender offer for which the buyer needs to obtain financing, it is necessary to attach a document to the tender offer registration statement showing a firm commitment of the financing.
+It is requested by the authority that such a document should include substantial conditions precedent to the drawdown of the loan, as well as the representations and warranties if they are referred to in such conditions.
+Since the law does not allow a tender offer be conditional on the financing (as mentioned in question 12), and therefore, in theory, the buyer will be in default (unless the offerors withdraw their offer) if a condition precedent to the drawdown of the loan is not satisfied.